 Here’s what SC’s Midlands should expect from Hurricane Dorian, weather service says

-Hurricane Dorian’s latest track, possible impacts on Charlotte area and the Carolinas
+Entire coast of SC now under Hurricane Warning as Dorian continues on northwest track

-Those living in some Midlands communities of South Carolina can expect to see tropical storm-force winds and heavy rain from Hurricane Dorian as early as Wednesday afternoon, officials said Tuesday.
+Those living in some Midlands communities of South Carolina can expect to see tropical storm-force winds, heavy rain and possible tornadoes from Hurricane Dorian as early as Wednesday afternoon, officials said Tuesday.

-The eastern counties in the Midlands — Orangeburg, Clarendon, and Sumter Counties — are most likely to see the wind and rain effects of Dorian, according to a release from the National Weather Service.
+The eastern counties in the Midlands are most likely to see the wind and rain effects of Dorian, according to a release from the National Weather Service.

+Six Midlands counties — Bamberg, Orangeburg, Calhoun, Clarendon, Lee and Sumter — were placed on a tropical storm warnings Tuesday, according to the National Weather Service.

-The southeastern portions of Orangeburg and Clarendon counties could see up to five inches of rain, depending on where the storm moves.
+The eastern portions of the Midlands could see up to five inches of rain, depending on where the storm moves.

-As of Tuesday morning, Hurricane Dorian is sitting atop the Bahamas, roughly 105 miles off the coast of West Palm Beach in Florida.
-The category 3 hurricane has maximum, sustained winds of 120 miles per hour and is expected to move to the northwest this morning, according to the release.
+Forecasters are confident the eastern Midlands will see some effects from Dorian — likely Wednesday night and Thursday — but the extent to which it will affect forecasters are less certain.

+The bulk of the projected, severe weather is east of Richland County.
+Columbia is not currently under a tropical storm watch or warning.
+Columbia is currently projected to get an inch or less of rain.

 Last week, the hurricane was projected to strike the southeast part of the United States head-on.
 S.C.
 Gov. Henry McMaster declared a state of emergency Saturday.
 However, that projection has changed.